chrix75/domino/README.md

 * Kotlin (a JVM language) http://kotlinlang.org/
 * Neo4J graph database http://neo4j.com/
 * Linux or OS X OS
+* Bash scripts or Python

 #### About the choice of the Neo4J database